kangk1204/Octopus-toolkit2/doc/guide.rst

 Octoput-toolkit will skip the samples that have been analyzed completely.

-Although you have the samples that have been analyzed completely, but you want to reanalyze it again, please do not check this option.
+If you have the samples that have been analyzed completely and you want to analyze it again, please do not check this option.

 * ``Omit process``

 The omit process allows you to skip the trimming step and/or the sorting step.
-This shorten the anaysis time.
+This shortens the anaysis time.

-In the trimming process, if all reads have bad sequencing quality, all reads could be discarded.
+During the trimming process, all reads will be discarded if all of the reads have bad sequencing quality.
 Octopus-toolkit will analyze the original raw data (.fastq) in this case by skipping the trimming step.

-In the sorting process, BAM file will be sorted by using Samtools.
+During the sorting process, BAM file will be sorted by using Samtools.
 In general, many applications uses sorted BAM files.
-If you are not interested in analyzing the sorted BAM files, you can skip this process.
+If you are not interested in analyzing the sorted BAM files, you may skip this process.

 * ``CPU(Thread)``